-- One of the best uses of binary trees is the sorted binary tree.
-In this type of tree, we store data in every node and below any node we put lesser values to the left and greater values to the right. - We find elements by going down the tree always going left or right.
+- One of the best uses of binary trees is the binary search tree.
+They make a more efficient implementation of the map ADT. - In this type of tree, we store a key and data in every node and below any node we put lesser key values to the left and greater key values to the right. - We find elements by going down the tree always going left or right.
 This gives us behavior like a binary search, but the tree is more flexible because adds and removes are quite efficient as well.